pengzhansun/Counterfactual-Debiasing-Network/README.md

-# _Counterfactual Debiasing Inference for Compositional Action Recognition_
+# Counterfactual Debiasing Inference for Compositional Action Recognition

-## Write at the begining
 <!-- This codebase is created by Pengzhan Sun, Xunsong Li at UESTC (University of Electronic Science and Technology of China). -->

-This code base is the pytorch implementation of _Counterfactual Debiasing Inference for Compositional Action Recognition **(ACM MM'21 poster)**_.
+This code base is the pytorch implementation of Counterfactual Debiasing Inference for Compositional Action Recognition **(ACM MM'21)**.
 This repository is implemented as a fork of [Something-Else](https://github.com/joaanna/something_else)

 - [Introduction](#introduction)